webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 ## Imperative usage

-Defined custom tag can be used declaratively by inserting `<x-component>` tag inside HTML, but you can also do an imperative approach.
+A defined custom tag can be used declaratively by inserting `<x-component>` tag inside HTML, but you can also take an imperative approach.

 ```
 var XComponent = document.registerElement('x-component');